Welcome to The Poetry Kiln!

 I’m also grateful to be able to live and work on the land (colonially known as Barrie, Ontario) of the Anishinaabeg people, including the Odawa, Ojibwe, and Pottawatomi Nations (collectively known as the Three Fires Confederacy), as well as the Wendat Nation (Huron) who’ve tended to these lands long before the mid-17th century.
 Indigenous people in Canada continue to face the impacts of ongoing colonial violence.
 In the Barrie area, The Barrie Native Friendship Centre honours Indigenous history, culture, and life, by centring healing, health, and justice for First Nations, Métis, and Inuit.
 Please consider supporting their wonderful work, or research/support/uplift Indigenous people & organizations near you.

-Blog & Newsletter Details …
+☆ Blog & Newsletter Details …

 How often will this newsletter come out & what can I expect?

-Notes: A living archive of words that feel like one-way doors.
+Notes: a living archive of words that feel like one-way doors.

 How can I support this work?